 With Byron White retiring in 1993 (and Ginsburg, who got that seat in real life, already on the court), and Harry Blackmun doing so in 1994, Kemp gets 2 Justices.
+One is probably Anthony Kennedy.
 Does this mean that Roe v.
 Wade is overturned?
-Refusing to would have been Ginsburg, Souter, John Paul Stevens, and, given their real-life records, probably O'Connor and Kennedy.
-So if Baker's 1991 Justice and both of Kemp's Justices joined with Rehnquist and Sclaia to strike it down, that's 5-4 striking it down.
+Refusing to would have been Ginsburg, Souter, John Paul Stevens, and, given their real-life records, probably O'Connor.
+So if Kennedy, Baker's 1991 Justice and Kemp's 1994 Justice joined with Rehnquist and Scalia to strike it down, that's 5-4 striking it down.

 Abortion laws then go to the States, many of which would ban it outright.
 This makes the 1996 election, essentially, a referendum on the rights of women.
 And maybe the Democrats nominate the 1st female major-party nominee.
 And it isn't Hillary Clinton, who probably never runs for office after Bill's 1992 defeat.

 Maybe, instead of waiting until 1990 to do so, Mayor Dianne Feinstein of San Francisco runs for Governor of California in 1986.
 Which means she serves 2 terms, leaves office early in 1995, and can concentrate on her 1996 campaign, which would also make her the 1st Jewish major-party nominee.
 God, would I love to have seen a debate between DiFi and "the Republican JFK," both in their primes.